denoland/std/tests/reasoner.test.md

   several messages back
 - Think of itself as the user when talking to the reasoners

+## Faults list:
+1. Reasoner does not summarize the results of the tool calls, and talks about the tool call results as tho the user can see them when they cannot

 ## Calls o1-mini agent

 **Prompts**